 What is it about the honeybee community that draws humans into their world?
 Watch this informative breakdown of bee experience, bee-human relations, and, most pressing, the threats to bees today (skip to 5:50 for threats).

-Bees are cooperative, intuitive, hard-working, living beings whose labor is exploited for its fruits (superfood honey).
-The process of human-bee interaction, the human chemical-agricultural input changes, monocultures and the fact that “we’ve stopped planting cover crops” for soil fertilizers and bee food, all equal major consequences for bees worldwide.
+Bees are cooperative, intuitive, hard-working, living beings whose labor is exploited for their fruits (superfood honey).
+The process of human-bee interaction, the human chemical-agricultural input changes, monocultures, and the fact that “we’ve stopped planting cover crops” for soil fertilizers and bee food, all equal major consequences for bees worldwide.

 2. Purple Cone Flower (Echinacea)

 This perennial flower’s bud pushes itself toward the sun, providing easy access for bees to land and have a snack.
 It’s no wonder then that gardeners get the best flowers and best food for bees by planting purple cone flowers in full sun.
 What’s more?
 These flowers are drought resistant, making them good for the not-so-green-thumbed gardener.
 For more on how to grow these, check here.

 3. Shasta Daisies

 The composite shape of the Shasta is what draws bees in.
 It is also what makes these such efficient methods of helping bees.
 Bees will land on the big yellow pad we know as the center of the flower.
 Here, there are hundreds of much smaller flowers that form a tight round cluster called an inflorescence.
 It is when the bee walks across these tiny flowers that its body is covered in pollen.
 This pollen is then redistributed amongst flowers to create food for bees and humans alike.

 4. Sedum Spectabile “Brilliant”

 An easy flower to grow, this hardy perennial will feed more than just bees, too.
 It is known to attract butterflies with its showy or “brilliant” flower pod heads.
 These blooms will begin in August (plant now!) and carry on into the cooler months.